grey-meow/CTF-writeups/2026/Scarlet-CTF/OSINT/Frog Finder/README.md

 **Lufia II: Rise of the Sinistrals (1995 SNES RPG)**

 <img src="Frog_Finder_Reddit1.png" width="200"> <img src="Frog_Finder_Reddit2.png" width="200">

+This confirmed the frog was a specific in-game character, shifting the investigation toward in-game attributes rather than community usernames or Discord metadata.

  --

 The character is identified as :